Species of the Month: Common green lacewing

 Our Species of the Month species surveys are an important way you can help us.
 Records are sent to DERC (Dorset Environmental Records Centre) who collate this information to build up a picture of the of the state of Dorset's wildlife.
 So please help us help wildlife by filling in the form below.
 Thank you!

-December Species of the Month: Wren
+Species of the Month: common green lacewing

 Did you know?